TAQADAM Startup Accelerator

 The program equips entrepreneurs with the tools and support required to successfully launch a technology-based company through mentoring, marketing, ideation, fundraising and product design.
 Accepted startup teams receive up to $20,000 in grant funding and access to the co-working space at KAUST.

-- 6-month program followed by one- to-one post-accelerator support during the up to six months incubation period.
+- 6-month program followed by one-to-one post-accelerator support during the a six months incubation period.

 - Open to committed startup teams from up to six universities in the Western Region including KAUST.

-- Up to 30 but potentially on average 15 startup teams per cohort (selected on quality, viability).
+- Up to 30 startup teams per cohort (selected on quality and viability).

-- Managed by the KAUST Entrepreneurship Center, with support from local and international mentors, on behalf of the sponsor SABB.
+- Managed by the KAUST Entrepreneurship Center, with support from local and international mentors, and in partnership with SABB.

 - Innovation and startup training: value proposition, business model development, design thinking, investor pitching.